Stuycs-K/project03-final-9-serryl-scanduram/DEVLOG.md

 # Dev Log:

-## Player 1
+## Player 1 Lily

-### 2024-01-02 - Brief description
+### 2024-01-02 - Brainstormed ideas for project
-Expanded description including how much time was spent on task.
+Decided to create a chat program that works with different users on different computers because it could utilise concepts like forking and sockets, which are fresh in our minds.

-### 2024-01-03 - Brief description
+### 2024-01-03 - Came up with technical details together
-Expanded description including how much time was spent on task.
+Set up our files and started on the proposal.

-## Player 2
+## Player 2 Margaux

-### 2024-01-02 - Brief description
+### 2024-01-02 - Brainstormed ideas for project
-Expanded description including how much time was spent on task.
+Decided to create a chat program that works with different users on different computers because it could utilise concepts like forking and sockets, which are fresh in our minds.

-### 2024-01-03 - Brief description
+### 2024-01-03 - Technical details and splitting up work
-Expanded description including how much time was spent on task.
+Finished proposal doc and made a plan for splitting work.